-Other income: The Group's other income in FY2022 dipped to approximately S\$0.99 million as compared to S\$1.34 million in FY2021.
-Amongst others, the decline was largely attributed to lower grant income in FY2022 and the absence of one-off income from long outstanding payables that were written off.
+Other income: The Group's other income in FY2023 was higher at approximately S\$2.67 million as compared to S\$0.99 million in FY2022, which was largely attributed to the gain on sale of investment properties in FY2023 and the one-off income from long outstanding payables and accruals that were written off previously.

-Other expenses: The Group's other expenses in FY2022 increased to approximately \$\$27.71 million as compared to \$\$5.71 million in FY2021.
-The increment was mainly attributed to the a fair value loss of approximately \$\$8.36 million (non-cash component) related to the Group's investment properties comprising industrial properties.
-In addition, there was a one-off loss of approximately \$\$19.34 million on the sale of investment in associates and financial asset at fair value arising from the Group's sale of its entire equity stake in Equalbase Pte Ltd and Deltanvil Pte Ltd on 8 June 2022.
+Other expenses: The Group's other expenses in FY2023 decreased significantly to approximately S\$2.14 million, as compared to S\$27.71 million in FY2022, which was mainly attributed to the higher fair value loss regsistered on the Group's investment properties in FY2022 and a a one-off loss of approximately S\$19.34 million on the sale of investment in associates and financial asset at fair value arising from the Group's sale of its entire equity stake in Equalbase Pte Ltd and Deltanvil Pte Ltd in FY2022.

-Loss allowance on trade and other receivables: The

-Group's loss allowance on trade and other receivables decreased to approximately \$\$0.03 million in FY2022 from \$\$0.18 million in FY2021 mainly due to lower loss provision on amount due from a joint venture made in FY2022 as lesser cost was incurred on behalf of the joint venture.
-In addition, there was lesser allowance for trade receiveables as the Group's tenants have been paying more promptly during FY2022.
+Loss allowance on trade and other receivables: The Group's loss allowance on trade and other receivables decreased from \$\$0.03 million in FY2022 to \$\$nil in FY2023 as no allowances were made in FY2023.

-General and administrative expenses: Rental expenses in relation to the Group's property, The Herencia, are recognised directly under general and administrative expenses in the current year, therefore, the Group's general and administrative expenses increased by 24.0% to \$\$4.37 million in FY2022 from approximately \$\$3.53 million in FY2021.
+General and administrative expenses: As the Group's property, The Herencia, is no longer classfied as an investment property under right-of-use asset, the rental paid to Singapore Land Authority is recognised as rental expenses under general and administrative expenses.
+In addition, there was an absence of rental rebate from SLA in FY2023.
+Hence, the Group's general and administrative expenses increased by 21.6% from approximately \$\$4.37 million in FY2022 to \$\$5.32 million in FY2023.

-Finance costs: The Group's finance costs decreased by 5.6% to \$\$3.66 million in FY2022 from approximately \$\$3.87 million in FY2021.
-The decrease was due to the lower outstanding bank loans and shareholder loans in FY2022 due to repayments made during FY2022.
+Finance costs: The Group's finance costs declined by 5.0% from approximately S\$3.66 million in FY2022 to S\$3.47 million in FY2023.
+The decline in finance costs was due to the lower outstanding bank loans and shareholder loans in FY2023 due to repayments made in during the financial year under review, which was partially offset by the higher interest rate environment.